liaoherui/GDmicro/README.md

     -d, --disease                 The name of disease.
     -k, --kneighbor               The number of neighborhoods in the knn graph. (default: 5) -e, --apply_node              If set to 1, then will apply node importance calculation, which may take a long time. (default: not use).
-    -f, --feature_num             How many features (top x features) will be analyzed during the feature influence score calculation process. (default: x=10)
+    -n, --node_num                How many nodes will be output during the node importance calculation process. (default:20) -f, --feature_num             How many features (top x features) will be analyzed during the feature influence score calculation process. (default: x=10)
     -c, --cvfold                  The value of k in k-fold cross validation. (default: 10).
     -s, --randomseed              The random seed. (default: not use)